 NECPA Standard Possible Evidence for Verification SAI # 9.4 Room arrangement provides separate areas for children to read or engage in individualized developmentally appropriate learning activities.
-These areas are made comfortable with the use of soft furniture, pillows, rugs and/or carpeting.
+These areas are made comfortable with the use of soft furniture/pillows and rugs/carpeting.
+Please Note: Soft furniture/pillows are not required in infant areas/classrooms.
 Observable items may include: Children are provided time to read or play independently in a comfortable area.
 B-89 9.5 Daily Schedule/Routine Teachers foster the children's sense of trust and confidence by developing a consistent daily routine which the children can rely on.
 Simple, consistent patterns are followed in transitioning from one activity to the next.
-Routines, activities, and materials are adjusted to the mood and energy changes for groups and individual children.
+Routines, transitions and activities are adjusted to the mood and energy changes for groups and individual children.
 Observable items may include: Teachers utilize the set routine but allow for flexibility depending on the children's mood/energy.
 Children successfully transition from one activity to another.
 B-90 B-91 B-92 9.6 Children are encouraged to assist in maintaining their classrooms by giving them opportunities to engage in self-help activities that promote competency and mastery.
 The routine includes tasks for which the children themselves take responsibility, according to their ability, in order to encourage children's sense of self-reliance.
 Observable items may include: Teachers encourage children to assist in cleaning up after activity selection and serving themselves meals/snacks when developmentally appropriate.
 B-94 9.7 Developmentally Appropriate Materials The program must provide developmentally appropriate materials of sufficient quantity and variety that are readily accessible to children.
 These materials are used to promote children's exploration, experimentation and discovery.
 Observable items may include: Materials are of sufficient quantity and variety to engage all ages of children in work/play.
 B-95 9.8 Materials reflect diversity in gender, age, language, ability, culture and ethnicity.
-Observable items may include: Materials are diverse throughout the program.
+Observable items may include:Materials are diverse throughout the program.
 B-96